-Acknowledging Receipt of the Joint Notice of Privacy Practices disclosed and how you can get access to this information.
+The UW Psychological Services and Training Center and Certain Other Providers Joint Notice of Privacy Practices (Joint Notice of Privacy Practices) describes how medical information about you may be used and disclosed and how you can get access to this information.
 We are required by law to protect the privacy of your information, provide the Joint Notice of Privacy Practices, and follow the information practices that are described in this notice.
-If you have any questions or complaints, please contact the Clinic Manager at 206/543-6511.
+If you have any questions or complaints, please contact the Clinic Manager at 206-543-6511.
 Note: we may change our policies at any time, and you will be notified of any significant policy change.